Mask Shortage Straps Pharmacists Who Need Them To Keep Medicines Pure

 Most of the masks sitting in hospitals are redirected to front-line staff who care for patients, said Soumi Saha, a pharmacist who is senior director of advocacy for Premier Inc.

-Saha says many state laws require pharmacists to wear masks when mixing sterile compounds.
-Her fear, she says, is that if the mask shortage becomes dire enough, hospitals will move to an unregulated way to get those crucial medications to patients: bedside compounding.
+Saha said many state laws require pharmacists to wear masks when mixing sterile compounds.
+Her fear, she said, is that if the mask shortage becomes dire enough, hospitals will move to an unregulated way to get those crucial medications to patients: bedside compounding.

-That means that clinicians such as nurses would mix the medications right in the patient's room and put them straight into an IV, she says.
+That means that clinicians such as nurses would mix the medications right in the patient's room and put them straight into an IV, she said.
 She worries such a sudden shift means "we could start seeing a surge in unfortunate patient medication errors and patient harm."

-Premier has asked the federal government to waive the state requirements on pharmacists wearing medical masks to mix compounds, or to allow them to use industrial masks or expired ones, Saha says.
+Premier has asked the federal government to waive the state requirements on pharmacists wearing medical masks to mix compounds, or to allow them to use industrial masks or expired ones, Saha said.

-For now, the choice is up to individual states, says Carmen Catizone, executive director of the National Association of Boards of Pharmacy.
-He says the national standards-setting organization that advises state boards has urged states to make their own risk assessments when weighing whether to waive rules.
+For now, the choice is up to individual states, said Carmen Catizone, executive director of the National Association of Boards of Pharmacy.
+He said the national standards-setting organization that advises state boards has urged states to make their own risk assessments when weighing whether to waive rules.

 So far, California, Iowa and Connecticut have made moves to relax the rules for pharmacists' personal protective equipment.